xmos/lib_awe/doc/user_guide/index.rst

   design

 .. note::
-    The ``lib_awe.a`` file is not provided as part of the lib_awe repository for security reasons.
-This version has been tested with AWE Core version 8.D.1.1.
-Please obtain this file from your XMOS contact directly.
+    The ``lib_awe.a`` file is not provided as part of the lib_awe repository for commercial reasons.
+This version has been tested with AWE Core version 8.D.8.
+Please obtain this file from your DSP Concepts contact directly.

 Architecture
 ------------